tuita520/ecs-reactive/README.md

 # Reactive behaviour for LeoECS
 Reactive filters / systems for using with [Entity Component System Framework](https://github.com/Leopotam/ecs).

+> C#7.3 or above required for this framework.

 > Tested on unity 2018.3 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.

 > **Its early work-in-progress stage, not recommended to use in real projects, any api / behaviour can change later.**